Penny Hardaway: Phoenix Suns (1999–2004)

 Hardaway entered the 2002–03 NBA season coming off the bench.
-Inconsistent play by young Joe Johnson allowed Hardaway to get back into the starting lineup early in the season.
+Inconsistent play by Joe Johnson allowed Hardaway to return to the starting lineup early in the season.
 His steady veteran play was a key component to a team that had young stars such as Marbury, Amar'e Stoudemire, and Shawn Marion.
 Hardaway did miss 24 games with a hand injury in which the team went 10–14 in his absence.
 He returned in time to record a 10-point, 10-assist, 10-rebound triple-double on April 9 against the Dallas Mavericks.
 Hardaway finished the regular season averaging 10.6 points, 4.4 rebounds, 4.1 assists, and 1.1 steals.
-The Suns gave the eventual Champion San Antonio Spurs a scare in the first round before losing in six games.
+The Suns gave the eventual champion San Antonio Spurs a scare in the first round before losing in six games.
 Hardaway averaged 12.7 points, 6 rebounds, 4.3 assists, and 2.2 steals in the series.

-The 2003–04 NBA season saw Hardaway shuffle in and out of the Suns starting lineup.
-He was traded to the New York Knicks January 6, 2004, along with Marbury and backup center Cezary Trybański in exchange for Howard Eisley, Maciej Lampe, Charlie Ward, and Antonio McDyess.
-The Suns also received the draft rights of Miloš Vujanić and two first-round draft picks in the deal.
+The 2003–04 NBA season saw Hardaway shuffle in and out of the Phoenix Suns starting lineup, and heading towards the halfway point of the season, the Suns who were 12–23 and sitting in last place in the Western Conference, decided to shed the salaries of their two stars, Hardaway (owed $30.4 million through 2005–06) and Marbury (owed $76 million through 2008–09), and instead bottom out and go into the 2004 offseason with a large amount of cap space.
 He averaged 8.7 points, 2.9 rebounds, and 2.9 assists in 34 games for the Suns.
-Phoenix used the cap room that was carved out via this trade to sign free-agent point guard Steve Nash to a huge deal starting in 2004–05.
+Phoenix used the cap room that was carved out via the trade to sign free-agent point guard Steve Nash to a huge deal starting in 2004–05.

 In 236 regular season games with the Suns he averaged 12.4 points, 4.5 rebounds, 4.2 assists, and 1.3 steals.
 In 15 playoff games he averaged 17.3 points, 5.3 rebounds, 5.1 assists, and 1.8 steals.